Stellarator: Transport losses

 The goal of magnetic confinement devices is to minimise energy transport across a magnetic field.
 Toroidal devices are relatively successful because the magnetic properties seen by the particles are averaged as they travel around the torus.
 The strength of the field seen by a particle, however, generally varies, so that some particles will be trapped by the mirror effect.
 These particles will not be able to average the magnetic properties so effectively, which increases energy transport.
-In most stellarators, these changes in field strength are greater than in tokamaks, which is a major reason that transport tends to be higher.
+In most stellarators, these changes in field strength are greater than in tokamaks, which is a major reason that transport loss tends to be higher.

 University of Wisconsin electrical engineering Professor David Anderson and research assistant John Canik proved in 2007 that the Helically Symmetric eXperiment (HSX) can overcome this major barrier in plasma research.
 The HSX is the first stellarator to use a quasi-symmetric magnetic field.
 The team designed and built the HSX, reporting that quasi-symmetry reduced energy transport.

 W7-X was designed to be close to omnigeneity (a property of the magnetic field such that the mean radial drift is zero), which is a necessary but not sufficient condition for quasi-symmetry.
 W7-X experiments revealed turbulence-induced anomalous diffusion.
 Its optimized magnetic field showed effective control of bootstrap current and reduced neoclassical energy transport, enabling high-temperature plasma conditions and record fusion values along with longer impurity confinement times during turbulence-suppressed phases.
 These findings highlight the success of magnetic field optimization in stellarators.